edwardsmoses/edwardsmoses.com/_data/blog/2021-02-28-detecting-active-folder-in-nextjs-using-userouter.md

 ---
 template: BlogPost
-path: /detecting-active-folder-using-nextjs-using-useRouter
+path: /detecting-the-active-folder-using-nextjs-using-useRouter
 date: 2021-02-28T21:24:32.212Z
-title: Determine The Active Folder in NextJS using useRouter
+title: Detecting the Active Folder in NextJS using useRouter
 metaDescription: >-
   How to determine the active folder of the Current URL using useRouter in NextJS